-The Arenal Volcano National Park, consists of mainly rainforest and features 4 distinct and beautiful life zones, harbors and an expanse of flora-and-fauna.
-Almost 75% out of total amount of bird species are identified in Costa Rica.
-The other animals are inclusive of snakes, deer, coati, boa constrictor, capuchin monkey, sloths and the Fer-De-Lance Snake.
-The plant life is also very varied and includes the bromeliads, ferns, heliconia’s, orchids, palms, cirri and laurel.
+The Arenal Volcano National Park consists of mainly rainforest and features 4 distinct and beautiful life zones, harbors and an expanse of flora-and-fauna.
+Almost 75% of the total amount of bird species are identified in Costa Rica.
+The other animals are inclusive of snakes, deer, coatis, boas constrictor, capuchin monkeys, sloths and the Fer-De-Lance Snakes.
+The plant life is also very varied and includes the bromeliads, ferns, heliconia’s, orchids, palms, cirri, and laurel.

 The quaint town of La Fortuna is a short 4 miles away from the Arenal Volcano and 16 miles from Ciudad and 75 miles from San Jose.
 This town in itself is warm, central and small and a location that offers visitors with simple access to Arenal park along with all its amenities which makes the stay for guests extremely pleasant.

-Other water sports are also available on Lake Arenal which includes kite surfing, fishing and canoeing.
+Other water sports are also available on Lake Arenal which includes kite surfing, fishing, and canoeing.
 The inland diversions offer waterfall repelling and hiking along with hanging bridge and canopy tours.
-The La Fortuna Waterfall, offers a 230-ft cascade that drops into a misty pool, located 3-miles to the south of La Fortuna.
-The geothermal activities of the volcano, heats up a number of the underground water-flumes and the local landowners have tapped into these natural sources, where they have created a variety of hot springs.
+The La Fortuna Waterfall offers a 230-ft cascade that drops into a misty pool, located 3-miles to the south of La Fortuna.
+The geothermal activities of the volcano heat up a number of the underground water-flumes and the local landowners have tapped into these natural sources, where they have created a variety of hot springs.